Class Tournaments

 • Three or more players share the highest score (different SB): Player with highest SB promoted, a 2nd player to be promoted also, if SB differs from 3rd player.

 3.3.
-Demotion
+Relegation

-In case two players share the last places, with the same score, both are demoted (only the score is taken into account, SB is of no relevance).
-In case more than two players have the same score at the bottom of the table, the player (or two players) with the lowest SB is (are) demoted.
+In case two players share the last places, with the same score, both are relegated (only the score is taken into account, SB is of no relevance).
+In case more than two players have the same score at the bottom of the table, the player (or two players) with the lowest SB is (are) relegated.
 If SB is also the same for more than 2 players, nobody is demoted.

 In summary: